vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

     Of course, you can also set the `themeConfig.breadcrumb` option to `false` to disable it globally, and set `breadcrumb: true` in the Front Matter of a specific page to enable it locally.
     :::

-If you need to keep it globally disabled, please set `pageInfo` to `false` in the plugin options.
+To keep it globally disabled, please set `pageInfo` to `false` in the plugin options.
 In this way you can set `pageInfo` in `Front Matter` of a specific page to enable it locally.

 ## Parameters <MyBadge text="Support page config" />